koireader/docs/source/index.html.md

 <b>Number of Pages</b>

-<p>Maximum number of supported pages per invoice is 20.
+<p>Maximum number of supported pages per document is 20.
 Any document with more pages than this will not be processed.
 You will receive error code <i>413</i> if this happens.</p>